pawarherschel/UniOfAaltoInterviewSlides/slides.typ

   ].trim(),
 )
 #columns(2)[
-  #text(size: 0.7em)[
   #block(
     height: 2fr,
     width: 100%,
     figure-image(path: "resources/cosmos-conquerors/screenshot.png")[Main Mechanic: Roles Reversed],
   )
   #block(
     height: 1fr,
     width: 100%,
     figure-image(
       path: "resources/cosmos-conquerors/comment 1.png",
       alt: "Cool concept and you made it work!
 More enemies and a better control of the ships and what ship would shoot would be nice", )[Comment by "Gabriel Toschi"],
   )

+  #colbreak()
   #block(
     height: 1fr,
     width: 100%,
     figure-image(
       path: "resources/cosmos-conquerors/comment 2.png",
       alt: "Interesting concept!
 More variations in the future would be great!", )[Comment by "Zimizeh"],
   )
-  ]

-  #colbreak()

-  #block(height: 1fr)[

   === Key Points
   - Solo Development

   === Technologies Used
   - Godot

   === Links
   - #github-link(
       repo: "GMTK2023",
       first-commit: datetime(day: 8, month: 7, year: 2023),
     )
   - #itch-io-link(id: "cosmos-conquerors")[Cosmos Conquerors]
-  ]
 ]

 #pagebreak()